arifszn/gitprofile/README.md

 ## 🚀 Deploy

-Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
+Once you are done with your setup and have completed all steps above, you need to put your website online!
 The fastest approach is to use [GitHub Pages](https://pages.github.com) which is completely free.

 **1. Github Pages:**
   - Rename your forked repository to <code>username.github.io</code>, where <code>username</code> is your GitHub username (or organization name).